instadw/instadwell-blog/_posts/2026-6-02-pg-near-dit-university-dehradun-upes-uttaranchal.md

 ---

 ## PG near UPES Kandoli {#pg-near-upes-kandoli}

+PG near UPES Kandoli and PG near Kandoli UPES are both common ways students search for this campus, since Kandoli sits on a quieter stretch with very limited housing directly around it.

 The UPES Kandoli campus houses the School of Law and School of Design, and students here frequently search specifically for PG near UPES Kandoli because the campus sits on a quieter stretch of road with limited housing inventory immediately around it.